 In 1966, he undertook an intensive pilgrimage in the Himalayas.
 It was at this time that he had a vision of his own chakras.
 Vortices of light emanated throughout his subtle body and illuminated three channels which fed into the two hemispheres and lower portion of the brain.

 This vision was the beginning of a path which led to the discovery of the microchakras, which are distinctive rays emanating from the chakras.

-That year, Sri Shyamji co-founded "Satyam Shivam Sundaram" (truth, goodness, beauty) with Harish Johari and Pundit Rameshvar Panday in Bareilly, North India.
+That year, Sri Shyamji co-founded "Satyam Shivam Sundaram" (truth, goodness, beauty) with Harish Johari and the ayurvedic physician (Vaidya) Rameshvar Panday in Bareilly, North India.

 This organization was founded with the intention of synthesizing the knowledge of East and West, in order to aid those seeking to understand these principles in the conduct of their everyday lives.

 In early 1967, he had an intuition.
 In five hours of automatic writing it was revealed that each of the seven chakra lights are transmitted to the spine through 21 microchakras.
 The revelation of the precise details of their functioning is the basis of Microchakra™ Psychology.

 Since 1968, he began presenting his work internationally in major growth centers and universities, including New York University, Bombay, Sorbonne and Cambridge University, The New School, Asia Society, and many others.
 He introduced a unique method of education for young children, Conch Play, at the Museum of Natural History in New York City.